department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers.md

 <div class="feature" markdown="1">

-### You may not be completely ready to start looking for a job, but you can start to prepare for your transition to civilian life.
+### You may not be completely ready to start looking for a job, but you can start to prepare for a job search.

 - ##### Do you plan to leave active duty in less than 12 months?